COURSES

 Students will complete an LLND assessment prior to enrolment to ensure the course is suitable.

-Resources
+Student Resources

-Students need to have:
+Students need to have the following resources:

 • Laptop with Wi-Fi capability, a USB port, and Microsoft Office